 [H1] Conclusions and future perspectives

 HSPC gene therapy offers the prospect of major clinical improvement and even cure for a large number of inherited immunohaematological and metabolic diseases.
 As autologous HSPC gene therapy reaches the clinic, there are significant financial and logistical challenges that must be addressed before its use on a global scale.
-Current strategies are based on centralized manufacturing facilities and limited number of treatment centers expert in the disease and GT, whereas fully automated transduction could modify this model by increasing local manufacturing and widespread diffusion.
+Current strategies are based on centralized manufacturing facilities and limited number of treatment centers expert in the disease and gene therapy, whereas fully automated transduction could modify this model by increasing local manufacturing and widespread diffusion.

-The development of stable producer cell lines and reagents capable of enhancing viral attachment (such as LentiBOOSTTM) and suppressing natural intracellular viral restriction pathways (such as Cyclosporin H) are under intense investigation, with some already in clinical use151,171.
+The development of stable producer cell lines and reagents capable of enhancing viral attachment (such as LentiBOOSTTM), suppressing natural intracellular viral restriction pathways (such as Cyclosporin H), and promoting transduction while shortening ex vivo culture (such as PGE2), are under intense investigation, with some already in clinical use151,171.
 Clonal tracking studies will be important to evaluate whether updated protocols preserve both primitive and committed progenitors in the drug product and favour rapid haematopoietic reconstitution, while simultaneously preventing rapid exhaustion of primitive HSCs and achieving long-term graft maintenance.
 Additionally, cryopreservation of the drug product or close automation of cell processing and transduction could allow greater standardization in terms of quality and dosing.

 For most HSCT applications, the reliance on alkylating agents for patient conditioning is associated with short-term and long-term toxicities.
 The development of antibody-based conditioning regimens targeting molecules expressed on host haematopoietic cells such as CD117 (c-Kit) or CD45 could replace alkylating agents or be used in conjunction with them to allow for a reduction in alkylating agent dose.